System Design Space

 1. Purpose-built TSDB systems

-Engines designed from day one for time-series workloads and high write ingestion.
+Designed from day one for time-series workloads and high write ingestion — everything else in them is subordinate to the write path and retention.

 Typical characteristics

-• Append-only write path optimized for high ingest throughput.
+• Append-only write path optimized for high ingestion throughput.

 • Time/value compression, retention/TTL, and downsampling out of the box.